 - If you need constant activities and a barrage of loud music and flashing lights, this isn’t the cruise for you.

-- Families with Kids: there are better options out there that cater to multi-generational families.
-The Viking Oceans experience is a decidedly adult one.
+- Families with kids: there are better options out there that cater to multi-generational families.
+The Viking Oceans experience is a decidedly adult one – as Viking doesn’t allow children under the age of 18 aboard.

 - Casino lovers: Viking’s ships don’t have one.